-Child Support Specialist I: Working under close supervision, theChild Support Specialist I is the entry/trainee level in the Child Support Specialist series.
-Employees in this class receive in-depth service-training, and are given detailed instructions in the performance of duties related to child support laws, regulations, and a broad range of child support casework activities.
+Child Support Specialist I: Working under close supervision, the Child Support Specialist I is the entry/trainee level in the Child Support Specialist series.
+Employees in this class receive in-depth training, and are given detailed instructions in the performance of duties related to child support laws, regulations, and a broad range of child support casework activities.
 This classification is provided close oversight.
 As requisite skills and knowledge are developed, greater independence and the full scope of responsibility are exercised.
-Employees are expected to promote to Child Support Specialist II after one year of satisfactory performance at the entry/trainee level.

 Child Support Specialist II: Working under general supervision, the Child Support Specialist II is the journey level in the Child Support Specialist series.
 Employees at this level are expected to perform a broad range of child support casework from intake to establishment, enforcement, and case closure.
-Incumbents may provide training to the Child Support Specialist I classification.
-Within legal requirements and departmental policies and procedures, incumbents operate with considerable independence and must exercise discretion and judgment in evaluating cases and determining the level of support and the methods of enforcement.
-The -Positions in this class are flexibly staffed and are normally filled by advancement from the lower level of Child Support Specialist I, or if filled from the outside, require prior related experience.
+Within legal requirements and departmental policies and procedures, incumbents operate with independence and must exercise discretion and judgment in evaluating cases and determining the level of support and the methods of enforcement.
+The Child Support Specialist II differs from the higher class of Child Support Specialist III in that the latter is the advanced journey level